top of page

 Trumps legal cases

-Donald Trump has lost several significant court cases in 2023 and 2024:
+Donald Trump lost several significant court cases in 2023 and 2024:

 1. New York Hush Money Case: